MozkaGit/NetDevOps/README.md

 ## Automated Configuration

 To accomplish automated configuration, I created a dedicated Ansible role.
-This role contains tasks and templates to configure Ethernet interfaces and default routes on the Paris and Berlin headquarters routers.
+This role contains tasks and templates to configure interfaces and default routes on the Paris and Berlin headquarters routers.

 ## Project Files and Directory Structure